mediaupstream/tiny-permission/readme.md

 # Tiny Permission

-There are 16 possible combinations of CRUD (Create, Read, Update, Delete) (4\*4) and 8 bits per byte, so we can store all possible CRUD combinations in 16 bits! :smile:
+Manage CRUD permissions using bitmasks.
+You can store all possible CRUD combinations in 2 bytes, or one hexidecimal value. :cool:

-All possible permission combinations:
+All CRUD combinations:

 | bit  | role                      |
 | ---- | ------------------------- |